 We seek to develop a heart of service through Service Assignments.
 Each student spends 4-6 hours weekly in service to Christ and their fellow students by helping to fulfill the daily operational needs of the Bible Institute.
-Our Service Assignment Coordinator will choose your area of service base upon your skills and abilities with which the Lord has blessed you.
-Some of the areas of service available are housekeeping, maintenance, dining room service and kitchen, office assistants, and IT/MM just to name a few.
+Our Service Assignment Coordinator will choose your area of service based upon your skills and abilities with which the Lord has blessed you.
+Some of the areas of service available are housekeeping, maintenance, dining room and kitchen service, office assistants, and IT/MM just to name a few.

 What is the summer practicum?